 Preoperative hormone stimulation is more often performed in cases of complex hypospadias (for example in proximal hypospadias, or hypospadias with a small penis/gland (microphalus)).
 PHS can increase penis size and optimize preputial vascularization, whether given topically or parenterally; However, these changes are considered temporary and only effective if carried out before the operation begins, namely within weeks to months.(Asgari et al., 2015; Snodgrass et al., 2014) The mechanism underlying the increase in penis size in children who receive testosterone lies in its mechanism of action on the androgen receptor (AR) which is expressed in various tissues in the penis and scrotum (Ali & Palit, 2018; Taghavi et al., 2022).

-4.3 The Comparison of Penis Size After Application of Intramuscular Injection and Topical Testosterone

 The mean change in SPL after the use of intramuscular testosterone injection was higher compared to topical testosterone application.
 These findings are in line with two RCTs by Godse et al (Godse et al., 2022) and Chalapathi et al (Chalapathi et al., 2003) which compared the increase in penile length and glans diameter as well as urethral diameter after hormonal therapy (testosterone) was given, both parenterally (intramuscular) and topically.
 The results were that although both routes of administration resulted in a significant increase in the size of the penis (SPL and glans diameter), the rate of increase in size was higher in the parenteral than topical testosterone group (75% vs. 60%; p < 0.05).